Connecting P4wC Practitioners and researchers

 Q: How long do ICPIC memberships last?

-A: Both the personal and the organizational memberships are for one year starting from the date of registration until the same date the following year.
+A: Both the personal and the organizational memberships are for the current year, starting from the date of registration until December 31 of the same year.

 Q: Why should I become an ICPIC Member?